AviatrixSystems/Docs/HowTos/privateS3_workflow.rst

   If you don't see the gateway just launched, refresh the browser.

-AWS S3 bucket name is a unique FQDN name.
-For example, if a full URL to access a file in S3 is https://avx-backup.s3-us-west-2.amazonaws.com/init.txt, then the bucket avx-backup is its FQDN name.
+Each AWS S3 bucket has a unique FQDN name.
+For example, if a full URL to access a file in S3 is https://avx-backup.s3-us-west-2.amazonaws.com/init.txt, then the bucket's FQDN name is either avx-backup.s3-us-west-2.amazonaws.com or avx-backup.s3.us-west-2.amazonaws.com.

 =================================        ==================
 **Setting**                              **Value**